jericjunee/stuckoverflaw/README.md

 DB_PASSWORD={PASSWORD}
 ```

-Migrate the tables and seed the default admin account.
+Migrate the tables and seed the default data

 ```
 php artisan migrate --seed